-Meeting the needs of our community and reducing our impact on the environment

-Tracks and Trails

-Council has a long-term aspiration of creating walking and cycling connections between the Maunga and Moana (refer to map on page 52).
+The Drivers The Options Meeting the needs of our community and reducing our impact on the environment Tracks and Trails Council has a long-term aspiration of creating walking and cycling connections between the Maunga and Moana (refer to map on page 28).
 This will allow accessibility to key natural and cultural assets, linking to and leveraging existing attractions, open spaces and walking and cycling networks.
-The options are:

-- 1. Increase focus on tracks and trails and continue with the full range of projects. - 2.
-Prioritise projects that contribute to or complete the proposed maunga to moana (Taranaki Traverse) and provide links between townships in close proximity to New Plymouth such as Waitara and Ōākura and delay other projects to beyond year 10: - Years 1 to 10 develop the Coastal Walkway extension to Waitara and Kaitake Trail and initiate planning for the Waiwhakaiho River link and allow for strategic land purchase (\$36m). - Years 11 to 30 develop remaining planned areas and commence development of the Waiwhakaiho River link and plan for the White Cliffs and Fort St George walkways (\$30.1m). - 3.
-Maintain existing range of tracks and trails but do not implement further extensions and connections. - 4.
-Maintain existing range of tracks and trails in the first 10 years and then roll out full range of projects in years 11 to 30.

-Planting our Parks

-Parks and open spaces can play an important part in sequestering carbon.
+The options are: 1.
+Increase focus on tracks and trails and continue with the full range of projects.
+2. Prioritise projects that contribute to or complete the proposed maunga to moana (Taranaki Traverse) and provide links between townships in close proximity to New Plymouth such as Waitara and Oākura and delay other projects to beyond year 10: a) Years 1 to 10 - develop the Coastal Walkway extension to Waitara and Kaitake Trail and initiate planning for the Waiwhakaiho River link and allow for strategic land purchase (\$36m). b) Years 11 to 30 - develop remaining planned areas and commence development of the Waiwhakaiho River link and Fort St George walkways (\$30.1m).
+3. Maintain existing range of tracks and trails but do not implement further extensions and connections.
+4. Maintain existing range of tracks and trails in the first 10 years and then roll out full range of projects in years 11 to 30.
+Preferred Option Our preferred option is Option 2 - prioritise implementation of the tracks and trails projects that contribute to a staged maunga to moana programme.
+Planting our Parks Parks and open space can play an important part in sequestering carbon.
 Planting will also contribute to biodiversity outcomes as Council strives to have 10 per cent of its urban area planted with native vegetation.
-The 'planting our parks' programme has the following options:

-- 1. Maintain existing urban vegetation cover but do not extend further (status quo). - 2.
-Fund 34 hectares of Planting our Parks over 20 years at an operational cost of \$0.17m per year from forestry reserve funding. - 3.
+The 'planting our parks' programme has the following options: Maintain existing urban vegetation cover but do not extend further (status quo).
+Fund 34 hectares of Planting our Parks over 20 years at an operational cost of \$0.17m per year from forestry reserve funding.
 Roll out the programme over a shorter timeframe, i.e. 10 years at an operational cost of \$0.34m per year from forestry reserve funding.
+Preferred Option Our preferred option is Option 2 - Planting our Parks programme \$0.17m per year for 20 years.